QubesOS/qubes-core-admin-linux/doc/tools/qubes-vm-update.rst

 0:   ok

-100: ok, no updates available
+100: ok, returned if `--signal-no-updates` and no updates available

 1:   general error